It all started back when I used to work at a grocery store.

 Side hustler status Achieved

-I continued setting up ads on Craigslist and taking on any client whose request for a website were reasonable.
+I continued setting up ads on Craigslist and taking on any client whose request for a website was reasonable.
 Over time my shyness of meeting strangers at Starbucks has gone away and my love for London Fog Tea has grown.

 I have learned a lot about the whole process and have implemented new methods in my work, like requiring a deposit and knowing when to turn down a clients.
 Like that time a guy hit me up wanting a website identical to Katy Perry’s for $200.

-These days I usually average about 2 paying customers per month.
-My process of using pre-made layouts has cut down my build time significantly and I can usually finish a full website in under 4 hours.
+These days I usually average about 2-3 paying customers per month.
+My process of using pre-made layouts has cut down my build time significantly and I can usually finish a full website in 3-4 hours.

 I have also more than tripled my hourly rate from $20 to $75.
 I realized I was under pricing myself and my work at the beginning just to get clients.
 Now the minimum I take for a standard website is $300.
 I have no overhead costs so minus the fee for invoice and payment processing, virtually all of it is profit!

 I don’t post on Craigslist anymore and most of my new clients come from referrals or word of mouth—and while it sounds easy now it wasn’t like that.

 I had to work my way through my share of hardships in order to learn how to make the process more efficient and not make the same mistakes again.
 There were times where I had to chase clients down for payments or struggle between handling 3 clients at a time.
 It was plenty of work in the making.